ahamlinman/randomizer/CloudFormation/README.md

 ```

 Run `./cf.sh help` to learn more about additional commands that might be
-useful.
+useful, and additional parameters that you can override to tune the deployment.

 ## Notes

-* The deployment script runs [zeroimage][zeroimage] with `go run` to upload the
+- The deployment script runs [zeroimage][zeroimage] with `go run` to upload the
   compiled randomizer binary as a container image to your ECR repository.
-* The CloudFormation template (Template.yaml) uses the [AWS SAM][sam]
+- The CloudFormation template (Template.yaml) uses the [AWS SAM][sam]
   transformation to simplify the setup of the Lambda function.
-* The DynamoDB table in the template is provisioned in On-Demand capacity mode.
+- The DynamoDB table in the template is provisioned in On-Demand capacity mode.
   Note that this mode is not eligible for the AWS Free Tier.
 See the
   documentation for [Read/Write Capacity Mode][capacity mode] for more details.
-* The default configuration enables [AWS X-Ray][x-ray] tracing for the function
+- The default configuration enables [AWS X-Ray][x-ray] tracing for the function
   and its requests to DynamoDB.
 X-Ray is free for up to 100,000 traces per month
   for every AWS account, and it's useful to see where each request is spending
   time.
 However, you can turn it off by passing `XRayTracingEnabled=false` to
   the deployment script.
-* Estimating costs on AWS is never easy.
-Anecdotally, my Slack team at work
-  (over 1,000 people) makes a little over 200 requests to the randomizer per
+- My co-workers and I collectively make a little over 500 requests to the
-  month.
-Between the low volume and my relatively low use of AWS in general
-  (letting me take advantage of free tiers on Lambda and DynamoDB even as an
-  existing user), the randomizer is effectively free for me to run.
+  randomizer per month, and at that small of a volume it's essentially free to
+  run on AWS even without the 12 month free tier.
+My _very rough_ estimate is
+  that the randomizer probably costs a few dollars per million requests.

 [zeroimage]: https://github.com/ahamlinman/zeroimage
 [sam]: https://github.com/awslabs/serverless-application-model